aa25g15/frontend-roadmap/README.md

 DNS is managed by ICANN which is a non-profit.

 2 types of domain names:
-* gTLDs (generic top-level domains) - .com, .org, .edu etc.
+* gTLDs (generic top-level domains) - .com, .org, .edu etc. - Managed by private organizations
-* ccTLDs (country-code top-level domains) - .in, .uk, .io, .us
+* ccTLDs (country-code top-level domains) - .in, .uk, .io, .us - Managed by organizations within the country

+### Video on How The Internet Works - https://www.youtube.com/watch?v=x3c1ih2NJEg&ab_channel=Lesics
+Process:
+* You type the domain name in browser (client) since IP addresses are hard to remember
+* Browser asks the DNS server to give the IP address (phone book type service)
+* The browser uses the IP address to contact the server
+* The server sends data in packets which may travel via different routes
+* Packets travel over fibre optic cables over vast distances to reach your router (Wifi or Ethernet) or a cell tower where these are assembled based on their sequence number
+* The light signals are converted to electromagnetic waves or electronic signals by the cell tower or the router and sent to your device
+* If a packet is lost, it is the responsibility of the client to ask for it again from the server

 ### What is a Server? - https://www.techtarget.com/whatis/definition/server
 A program that "serves" requests in the literal sense of the word.
 Physical server is a system running an OS and a program to serve requests.
 But it is more common and advantageous to run multiple virtual servers which are utilising common hardware.
 A virtual server is independent of other servers using the same hardware and has its own OS and applications.
 The IP address and full qualified domain name are supplied at the OS level.